geeksforsocialchange/gfsc-v3/content/blog/2018/placecal-story-so-far/index.md

 One of the first, extremely stark findings in this process was that **older people didn’t think there was anything to do near them**.
 So we set out to find out what there _was_ to do.
 This single observation ended up being the entire design principle for the project.
 Through partnership meetings and hundreds of phonecalls, chats and emails, we asked everyone what events they knew about or were putting on, and if there’s anyone else we should talk to.
 Pretty soon each area had a Google Calendar a bit like this one:

-{{<image-with-caption/start "https://cdn-images-1.medium.com/max/4236/1*BAhBFQx7sMpAfdiL2sMpCw.png" "All the age-friendly events we knew about in Hulme and Moss Side this time last year…" "frame">}}
+{{<image-with-caption/start src="https://cdn-images-1.medium.com/max/4236/1*BAhBFQx7sMpAfdiL2sMpCw.png" alt="All the age-friendly events we knew about in Hulme and Moss Side this time last year…" classList="image--frame">}}
 All the age-friendly events we knew about in Hulme and Moss Side this time last year…
 {{<image-with-caption/end>}}